dskrypa/cli_command_parser/_src/parameters.rst

 Positional
 ----------

-The generic :class:`~cli_command_parser.parameters.Positional` parameter, that accepts arbitrary values or lists of values.
+The generic :class:`.Positional` parameter that accepts arbitrary values or lists of values.

 .. _positional_init_params: